kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I needed to follow up with a neurologist for ongonig care.

-I was able to see Dr Austin three days after Erin Richmond referred me to him, on Jly 3rd, 2023.
+I was able to see Dr Austin three days after Erin Richmond referred me to him, on July 3rd, 2023.
 Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implantation and who Dr. Austin said, "was equivaltent to me", I should follow up with Dr. Karl.
 Unfortunately the earliest I could get in to see Dr Karl was in two months, on September 1st.